adamcyber1/MsgpackSearch/README.md

 Feedback
 ========

-Any feedback are welcome.
-Feel free to make a pull request or submit and issue.
+Any feedback is welcome.
+Feel free to make a pull request or submit an issue.

 Copyright
 =========